 Abstract

 The reactivation of fetal globin genes is the most promising treatment for β-hemoglobinopathies.
 This implies the reversal of the naturally occurring hemoglobin switching.
-Here, we show that expression of the orphan nuclear receptor COUP-TFII in adult HUDEP2 erythroid precursor cells activates γ-globin (HbF) at the expense of β-adult globin by specific occupation of the “adult” δ-β-region within the β-locus.
-Notably, although COUPT-FII and the main γ-globin repressor BCL11A-XL share a similar DNA binding consensus and a large number of chromatin targets, including the locus control region of the β-locus itself, they bind differentially to the γ and β promoters, eliciting an opposite transcriptional outcome.
-In addition, we find that COUP-TFII activates LinN28B, a known posttranscriptional repressor of BCL11A-XL.
+Here, we show that expression of the orphan nuclear receptor COUP-TFII in adult HUDEP2 erythroid precursor cells activates γ-globin (HbF) at the expense of β-adult globin by specific occupation of the ‘adult’ δ-β-region within the β-locus.
+Notably, although COUP-TFII and the main γ-globin repressor BCL11A-XL share a similar DNA binding consensus and a large number of chromatin targets, including the locus control region of the β-locus itself, they bind differentially to the γ and β promoters, eliciting an opposite transcriptional outcome.
+In addition, we find that COUP-TFII activates Lin28B, a known post-transcriptional repressor of BCL11A-XL.
 Our work identifies a molecular mechanism that could be leveraged to increase γ-globin levels in patients affected by β-hemoglobinopathies.

 Figures & Tables